 In the Branches popup, select the branch that you want to switch to under Local Branches and choose Checkout from the list of available operations (if you want to modify the local branch name, select Checkout as.

-If your working tree is clean (i.e. you have no uncommitted changes), or your local changes do not conflict with the specified branch, this branch will be checked out (a notification will pop up in the bottom-right corner of the JetBrains Rider window).
+If your working tree is clean (that means you have no uncommitted changes), or your local changes do not conflict with the specified branch, this branch will be checked out (a notification will pop up in the bottom-right corner of the JetBrains Rider window).

 If you click Force Checkout, your local uncommitted changes will be overwritten and you will lose them.